-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 Program Support Unit (PSU) and managed care organization (MCO) staff must use their judgment and work with applicants who have arrangements pending, but are not finalized.
-If the applicant has an estimated date of discharge that goes beyond the four-calendar-month period, PSU staff should keep the request for services open.
+If the applicant has an estimated date of discharge that goes beyond the four month period, PSU staff should keep the request for services open.

 Applicants who have not made any living arrangements to return to the community, cannot decide when to return to the community, or have no viable plan or support system in the community should be denied.
-Deny the request for services by sending Form H2065-D, Notification of Managed Care Program Services, within two business days after the end of the four-calendar-month pending period.
+Deny the request for services by sending Form H2065-D, Notification of Managed Care Program Services, within two business days after the end of the four month pending period.

-If an Assisted Living (AL) applicant meets eligibility criteria but is on an interest list for a contracted STAR+PLUS HCBS program AL facility, PSU staff verify through the MCO that the applicant is on the list and may leave the service request pending until the slot opens.
+If an assisted living (AL) applicant meets eligibility criteria but is on an interest list for a contracted STAR+PLUS HCBS program AL facility (ALF), PSU staff verify through the MCO that the applicant is on the list and may leave the service request pending until the slot opens.

 3514 STAR+PLUS Members Residing in a Facility